garima0106/KG-Auction/README.md

 Reference: [Bertsekas, D.P.
 New Auction Algorithms for Path Planning, Network Transport, and Reinforce- 623 ment Learning] (https://arxiv.org/abs/2207.09588).

-In this research work, we propose the use of new auction algorithms for question answering over knowledge graphs.
+In this research work, we propose the use of new auction algorithms for question answering over knowledge graphs for single and multiple destination queries.
+This method can also answer multi-hop queries and give interpretable explanation.

 ### Question Answering in knowledge Grraphs using Auction Algorithms